ChouYunkai/Spectral-clustering/README.md

 This is a code for simple spectral-clustering.
+Including a dataset named minst.